alonsarias/structured-prompts-ui/README.md

 ## Overview

-This tool is a visual interface builder that creates structured text prompts for AI models to generate UI components.
+This tool is a builder that creates structured text prompts for AI models to generate UI components.
 Instead of describing UI components in natural language, it lets you visually build component hierarchies and automatically generates precise prompts that AI can understand and convert into code.

 ### The Problem